Ahmedemad190/ivolve-ojt/AWS/TASK-3/README.md

 6.Availability Zones: Add <Public_subnet_1> and <subnet_2> from the az buttons.

 # Configure Target Group:
-arget Type: Instance.
+- Target Type: Instance.
-Name: <Name>.
+- Name: <Name>.
-Protocol: HTTP.
+- Protocol: HTTP.
-Port: 80.
+- Port: 80.
-Health Check: HTTP on /.
+- Health Check: HTTP on /.
-Register targets: Add machines u have created the nginx and the apache
+- Register targets: Add machines u have created the nginx and the apache

 - Assign the target group to loadblancer copy the DNS name for the Loadblancer and test it